 - Listen for strange noises.
 This isn’t about things that go bump in the night, but more about ticks, rattles, or knocking sounds that might indicate there’s a problem with the system.
 Listen at each vent and also at the dashboard when the car is idle, and when you put your foot on the gas.
 It’s quite possible that there is a small obstruction (such as a leaf or twig) somewhere in the system, or there could be a more serious problem.

 - Check out unusual smells.
-Undue oily, mechanical smells could indicate that the system is damaged or underperforming in some way and may need mechanical attention.
+Excessive oily, mechanical smells could indicate that the system is damaged or underperforming in some way and may need mechanical attention.
 Stale or unpleasant odors may indicate that the air filter needs replacing or that something is caught somewhere in the system.
 Your owner’s manual will be able to tell you how to change the filter, or get your mechanic on the case if you’d rather not do it yourself.

-- If the air is powerful but doesn’t appear to cool properly, you may have a problem with the coolant level in your air conditioning system.
+- Check the coolant level.
+If the air is powerful but doesn’t appear to cool properly, you may have a problem with the coolant level in your air conditioning system.
 This will naturally deplete over time, but low levels may also indicate a leak in or damage to the system.
 The owner’s manual for your car can probably give you instructions on how to check, but if you're unsure, one of our service technicians will happily look over it for you.

 Though your vehicle's air conditioning system may not require frequent attention, scheduled maintenance checks are key to keeping the cabin comfortable and your bank account safe from costly repair bills.

 A routine examination by our certified technicians at Toyota of Greenville will help your vehicle's air conditioning system stay in top shape for years to come.
 Additionally, it’s a small and affordable maintenance that will guarantee many miles of driving comfort ahead.
 Contact our service department to learn more.